 - 1. Complaints.
 Any Vermont Law School student, faculty member or staff member who has reasonable cause to believe that a student, faculty member, staff member, officer, trustee, agent, or contractor of Vermont Law School has engaged in conduct prohibited by this policy or who believes that he or she has been subjected to retaliation for having brought or supported a good faith complaint covered by this policy, or for having participated in an investigation of such a complaint, is encouraged to bring this information to the immediate attention of the Title IX Coordinator, an employee's supervisor, the Director of Human Resources, any Dean or Vice President, or the President and Dean of the Law School (President and Dean).
 The complainant will be encouraged, though not required, to provide a written statement of the factual basis for the complaint and requested remedial action (if any).
 Any supervisor or responsible employee having first-hand knowledge of conduct prohibited by this policy shall immediately make such a complaint. - 2.
 Handling of Complaint.
 When a complaint is made, the person receiving the complaint should assure the complainant that the complaint will be investigated promptly by the Law School, that appropriate corrective action will be taken, and that the complainant will not suffer retaliation as a result of making a good faith complaint of unlawful harassment, sexual harassment, discrimination or related retaliation.
-The person to whom a complaint has been made shall immediately inform the Deputy Vice Dean for Academic Affairs of the complaint and transmit the written complaint or other material concerning the matter to the Deputy Vice Dean.
+The person to whom a complaint has been made shall immediately inform the Deputy Vice Dean for Academic Affairs ("Deputy Vice Dean") of the complaint and transmit the written complaint or other material concerning the matter to the Deputy Vice Dean.
+The Deputy Vice Dean will inform the Title IX Coordinator of complaints that involve reports of sexual harassment, sex discrimination or related retaliation.
 The Deputy Vice Dean will appoint a Vice President, Associate or Assistant Dean, or Director to undertake the investigatory responsibilities set forth in paragraph 3.
-If a complaint involves the Deputy Vice Dean for Academic Affairs, the person to whom it is made shall inform the President and Dean, who will appoint another dean or director to undertake those responsibilities.
+If a complaint involves the Deputy Vice Dean, the person to whom it is made shall inform the President and Dean, who will appoint another dean or director to undertake those responsibilities.
 If a complaint involves the President and Dean or another officer or Trustee, the Deputy Vice Dean shall inform the Chair of the Board of Trustees, who will appoint a Trustee to undertake those responsibilities.
 If a complaint involves the Chair, the Vice Chair will appoint a Trustee to undertake those responsibilities.
 With the approval of the President and Dean, or the Chair or Vice Chair of the Board of Trustees if appropriate, a qualified individual from outside the Law School community may be appointed to undertake or assist in those responsibilities.